unsplash-image-lmMqyUmbNvI.jpg

 Salient identities: queer person (she/her), neurodivergent, South Asian (South Indian), first-generation immigrant, racialized settler on Turtle Island

-Areas of specialization: survivors of violence, complex trauma, family dysfunction, anxiety, depression, coping with life transitions, LGBTQ+ identity exploration, relationship difficulties for both individuals and couples.
+Areas of specialization: survivors of sexual violence, complex trauma, family dysfunction, anxiety, depression, coping with life transitions, LGBTQ+ identity exploration, relationship difficulties for both individuals and couples.

-Rate: $150/55 min
+Rate: $160/55 min

 SHANICE GROCIA